 Compare PostgreSQL Versions for Ubuntu

-Before proceeding, use the comparison below to decide whether PostgreSQL 15 fits your requirements or if another version better matches your stability or feature needs.
+Before proceeding, review the comparison below to decide whether PostgreSQL 15 fits your requirements or if another version better matches your stability or feature needs.

 | PostgreSQL Version | Availability on Ubuntu | Choose It When | Trade-offs |